TheGhouls/oct/doc/packaging_turrets.rst

 Installing and starting the turrets
 -----------------------------------

-Now that your turrets are packaged, you call install them using pip for example :
+Now that your turrets are packaged, you can install them using pip for example :

 .. code-block:: bash